Molmed/st2-docker/README.md

 To generate an API key, see the [StackStorm documentation](https://docs.stackstorm.com/authentication.html#api-keys).

 _Note:_ If you are standing up st2 for the first time, you may first need to start with chatops initially disabled so you can generate an API key.
-Once this is done, set it in `ST2_API_KEY`, enable chatops as per above and `docker-compose restart` to restart your st2 stack.
+Once this is done, set it in `ST2_API_KEY`, enable chatops as per above and `docker compose restart` to restart your st2 stack.

 #### RBAC Configuration